Davidj361/Overseer/README.md

 - Have username actually translated to the proper username
 - Implement sending signal via a right-click context menu on a process
 - Actually have Qt properly linked (pointer-like) with our Proc class data so data changes on a fly to the gui
+- Implement a hash table for the process list to be accessed via their PID

 ## Resources